VitalyUshakov/calculator/README.md

 Code is designed for Xcode.
 To build it:

-Install Xcode;
+1. Install Xcode;
-Click on Open Project;
+2. Click on Open Project;
-Select project folder;
+3. Select project folder.

 ## Licensing